pmdevita/PBDynDNS/Readme.md

 DNS Records in the interface.
 In the given JSON, look under `dnsRecords` for the record that matches the one you want to update and grab it's `id` property.

-Finally, make a cron job, you probably need to run "which" for python
+Finally, make a cron job, you might need to use the full path to Python depending on your cron environment

 ```21 */2 * * * python3 -m pbdyndns -c /etc/pbdyndns.conf```